triton-inference-server/server/docs/model_configuration.md

 Where *x* is the batch size of the request.
 Triton requires the shape tensors to be marked as shape tensors in the model when using batching.
-Note that "input1" has shape *[ 3 ]* and not *[ x, 2 ]*.
+Note that "input1" has shape *[ 3 ]* and not *[ 2 ]*, which is how it is described in model configuration.
+As `myshapetensormodel` model is a batching model, the batch size should be provided as an additional value.
 Triton will accumulate all the shape values together for "input1" in batch dimension before issuing the request to model.

 For example, assume the client sends following three requests to Triton with following inputs: